michal-h21/tex4ebook/README.md

     git clone https://github.com/michal-h21/tex4ebook

-This package depends on `tidy` and `zip` commands, both are available for linux and windows platforms.
+This package depends on `tidy` and `zip` commands, both are available for Unix and Windows platforms.

 Create script named `tex4ebook` or `tex4ebook.bat` on windows.
 It should run `texlua path/to/tex4ebook.lua` and pass all parameters there.